Introduction

 Background

 The past few decades have called for more reflective and challenging discussion around children and youth’s engagement in research and decision-making (e.g. Jacquez et al., 2013; Liebenberg et al., 2020).
-This encourages young people’s active involvement and recognizes the value and rights of young people to be involved across all aspects of research knowledge production: from identifying research priorities, to acting as lead researchers and co-researchers, to carrying out knowledge exchange (Cuevas-Parra & Tisdall, 2019; Laura Lee et al., 2019).
+This encourages young people’s active involvement and recognizes the value and rights of young people to be involved across all aspects of research knowledge production: from identifying research priorities, to acting as lead researchers and co-researchers, to carrying out knowledge exchange (Cuevas-Parra & Tisdall, 2019; Lee et al., 2019).
 Greater involvement of children and young people challenge traditional adult research practices, such as authorship, ethics, intergenerational power relations, scientific rigor and reciprocity (Collins et al., 2020).
 The question is no longer should children and youth be involved, but how (and how to do it well).
 Several researchers (e.g. Delgado, 2015; Morrow & Richards, 1996; Spyrou, 2011) caution against tokenized ways of engaging youth and encourage researchers to carefully consider the entire process.
 Although recognizing the importance of trust development between researchers exists and time for “fun” to build relationships, the emotional relations of participatory research are “often treated instrumentally” but deemed not “important enough” to be included in the writing of research (Wright et al., 2021).
 The young people and adults involved in co-writing this article, however, advocated for the recognition of relational development, fun, and vulnerability as key elements of the intergenerational research process and meaningful participation.

 The COVID-19 pandemic has significantly impacted children’s rights and meaningful participation and has caused challenges to conducting qualitative research methods.
 Researchers had to find creative ways to conduct research that had previously taken place in person by adapting to online contexts (Dodds & Hess, 2020).
 While some methods are commonly established online, such as surveys, others, like online focus groups, have grown in popularity (Woodyatt et al., 2016).
 Still, the pandemic pushed researchers to adopt creative practices in order to continue online and remote research.
 In light of this new, emerging research era, Marzi (2020) notes that new guidelines for participatory methods may be needed to mitigate risks and ethical dilemmas and to disrupt and equalize power relations.
 Hall et al. (2021) suggest that moving to a distant form of communication, such as online, may pose challenges for “creating and maintaining interpersonal relationships” (p.
 11).
 Non-planned dialogue can support the establishment of space for spontaneous interactions, which may be “key” to creating spaces for meaningful remote collaboration (Abrahamsson & Ollander Axelsson, 2020).
 While growing literature exists on online participatory research approaches, there is limited research on online co-production in research with children and young people globally.
 This article will address the gap and introduce processes and reflections on meaningful engagement through the discussion of an intergenerational research and advocacy collaboration between the #CovidUnder19 initiative and the COVID 4P Log smartphone app.